makaram99/smart-home/README.md

 * Enjoy the development.
 * You can build the project by clicking on **CTRL+B** key on keyboard.

-**NOTE**: I've documented the code as much as I can.
-So, I hope you will understand the code.
+**NOTE**: The code is documented as much as possible.
+Hope you will understand the code.

 ### Simulation